5 Ways to Ensure a Smooth Design Transfer Process

 1. Think About Transfer to Manufacturing from the Beginning

 Don’t simply assume that the product development team will design for manufacturing.
 Involve manufacturing engineers or production team leaders in the design process to ensure the design can be reasonably manufactured at the necessary volumes.
 These experts can assist with determining a timeline, sourcing components, explaining options for approaching production, and offering solutions for challenges that may be faced.
-Involving them early in the design phase can prevent wasted time and money during production.
+Involving them early in the design phase can prevent wasted time and money during medical device manufacturing.

 2. Clearly Designate and Follow Requirements for Design Transfer